-If you use a Windows 10 system then you're an attractive target for hackers simply because Windows is the world's most popular PC operating system.
-The antivirus situation on Windows has improved dramatically over the last few years, but the sheer number of users mean it is still under threat - that's where getting a Windows 10 antivirus comes in.
+If you use a Windows system then you're an attractive target for hackers simply because it's the world's most popular PC operating system.
+The antivirus situation on Windows has improved dramatically over the last few years, but the sheer number of users mean it is still under threat - that's where getting the best Windows 10 antivirus comes in.

 Yep, we're afraid that the reality remains that you still need a regularly updated Windows antivirus package to keep you safe from the latest threats.
 That's because the bad guys are constantly looking for new ways to access your data and control your system.

-From ransomware to fileless attacks and blended malware, there are plenty of threats out there - some you'll know the names of, other's you'll never even heard of - and there's the danger is great on Windows 10, no matter how careful you are online.
+From ransomware to fileless attacks and blended malware, there are plenty of threats out there - some you'll know the names of, other's you'll never even heard of - no matter how careful you are online.

 So which are the best virus protecting products for Windows 10 you can get right now, and is Windows Defender sufficient to keep you safe these days?
 Find out with TechRadar's guide to the best Windows 10 antivirus.